ofattouh/ofattouh/README.md

 👀 I’m interested in coding and new technologies

-🌱 I’m currently learning React JS, Vue JS, and mobile platforms such as react native
+🌱 I’m currently developing for Node JS, React JS, Vue JS, and mobile platforms such as react native

 💞️ I’m looking to collaborate on new promising platforms